Hotels near Soldier Field

 Which hotels near Soldier Field offer free parking?

-Which hotels near Soldier Field have a pool?
+Which hotels near Soldier Field have an outdoor pool?

 Which hotels near Soldier Field have a fitness center?